Diego-Lopes-Ferreira/Gear/README.md

 # Gear
 > Quick gear calculator for engineering.
-If you are trying to build a gearbox, this scrit can be used for doing all the calculations based on values (Number of teeth, Module and The sum of rays)
+If you are trying to build a gearbox, this script can be used for doing all the calculations based on values (Number of teeth, Module and The sum of rays)

 ## Features:
 * Calculate the raius and diameter of a gear based on the module value.